my-language-skills/simple-metadata/doc/doc-conf-settings-mu.md

 # Multisite settings

-The super-administrator can decide in which places besides the home page (pages or posts) is possible to produce the metadatada.
+The super-administrator can decide in which places besides the home page (pages or posts) is possible to produce metadatada.

 Also is possible to decided which type apply in any child site (Blog or WebSite).